woocommerce/woocommerce-ios/docs/HARDWARE.md

 This project provides abstractions that allow us to integrate with external hardware in a way that those integrations fit within the high level architecture of the WooCommerce iOS app.

 In the context of the three-tier architecture of the WooCommerce iOS app, Hardware fulfills the role of the data transfer layer in between the application business logic ([Yosemite](YOSEMITE.md)) and external hardware (like card readers or printers).
-From a functional point of view, Hardware is similar in behaviour to [Networking](NETWORKING.md), the only difference is that Networking transfer information back and forth between the app and remote services, while Hardware tranfers info back and forth between the app and external Hardware.
+From a functional point of view, Hardware is similar in behaviour to [Networking](NETWORKING.md), the only difference is that Networking transfer information back and forth between the app and remote services, while Hardware transfers info back and forth between the app and external Hardware.

-## High level class diagram

 ## Public interfaces
 * CardReaderService: Abstracts the integration with a Card Reader, it is the public API that provides access to a Card Reader and its associated operations.
 * CardReaderConfigProvider: Abstraction provided by Hardware so that clients of the library can model a way to provide a connection token.
+* PrinterService: Abstracts the logic necessary to print receipts.
+The default implementation of this service integrates with AirPrint.

 ## Model objects
 * CardReader: Models a Card Reader.
 This is the public struct that clients of Hardware are expected to consume.
 CardReader is meant to be inmutable.
 * CardReaderEvent: An event emitted by a connected reader.
 * CardReaderEventType: The types of events emitted by a connected reader.